10 Factors Why Are Asians So Skinny

 4. Soup intake

-Soup is very common in a meal in the Asian diet plus compared to Western soup, which tends to be more cream and butter based.
-Asian soups are often vegetable or bone-broth-based, making them less dense in calories.
+Soup is very common in a meal in the Asian diet compared to Western soup, which tends to be more cream and butter based.
+Asian soups are often vegetable or bone-broth-based, making them less calorie-dense.

-Observational studies have found that people who regularly consume soup tend to have a lower body mass index and are less likely to have obesity than those who don’t eat soup.
+Observational studies have found that people who regularly consume soup tend to have a lower body mass index and are less likely to have obesity than those who don’t.
 Soup can help increase feelings of fullness, which helps Asian girls stay lean.

 5. Cooking method